mlavin/django-selectable/README.rst

 If you are using `django-staticfiles` (or `django.contrib.staticfiles` in Django 1.3) then add `selectable` to your `INSTALLED_APPS` to include the related css/js.

-The jQuery and jQuery UI libraries are not included in the distribution but should be included in your templates.
+The jQuery and jQuery UI libraries are not included in the distribution but must be included in your templates.
 See the example project for an example using these libraries from the Google CDN.